Valentine popcorn treat bags

-I like to make special treats for Little Jo to take to her preschool class for Valentine’s Day.
+I like to make special treats for Little Jo to take to her class for Valentine’s Day.
 This year, I thought I would make some of Chica’s kettle corn and send it in in bags for each kid.
 Well, once I got started, I couldn’t stop.
-I kept adding to the prototype until I came up with cute little tags and kettle corn with a twist.
+I kept adding more fun elements until I came up with cute little tags and kettle corn with a twist.
 Let me show you what I did!